 Water, gas, electric and sewer services for FHA-insured properties must be independent, because residents must be able to pay for and manage their own utility usage.
 In addition, homes in multi-unit buildings with shared utilities must each maintain a separate shut-off switch.
 However, it’s okay to have common services including laundry facilities, storage space or heating.

 Attics And Crawl Spaces

-The attics and crawl spaces of an FHA-insured home must have proper natural ventilation to reduce excess heat or moisture that can lead to structural decay or deterioration.
+The attics and crawl spaces of an FHA-insured home must have proper natural ventilation in order to reduce excess heat or moisture that can lead to structural decay or deterioration.
 Crawl spaces must be accessible and clear of debris.